CharanMunur/Clippy/README.md

 ./uninstall.sh
 ```

-This removes the binary, launcher, icon, and autostart entry cleanly.

 ---

-## 🚀 Running Locally (Development)
+## Running Locally (Development)

 ```bash
 cargo run
 ```

-To run in background mode (daemon, no window):
+Run as a background process with no window:

 ```bash
 cargo run -- --background
 ```

-To toggle the window from a terminal or custom shortcut:
+Toggle the window from a terminal or custom shortcut:

 ```bash
 cargo run -- --toggle